 The best way to tell an interviewer your reason for looking is to keep it as factual and ‘business-like’ as possible.

 If you are still feeling emotional about your redundancy, take the opportunity before the interview to write a draft of what you want to say.
-Practise delivering your script with somebody you trust to give you honest feedback, or talk to Glide Outplacement.
-One of our outplacement consultants or career coaches will be happy to provide you with frank feedback and advice on how you could improve your script or delivery.
+Practise delivering your script with somebody you trust to give you honest feedback.
+If you are receiving outplacement services, ask your consultant or career coach to provide you with frank feedback and advice on how you could improve your script or delivery.

 Telling people about your redundancy: an example